Roman Catholic Diocese of Meath

 The Diocese of Meath (Dioecesis Midensis; Deoise na Mí) is a Latin Catholic diocese of the Catholic Church that is located in the middle part of Ireland.
 It is one of eight suffragan dioceses of the ecclesiastical province of Armagh.
 Thomas Deenihan has been bishop of the diocese since 2 September 2018.

 Geography

 Meath diocese covers most of counties Meath and Westmeath, part of Offaly along with part of counties Longford, Louth, Dublin and Cavan.
-The principal towns are Ashbourne, Bettystown, Drogheda, Dunboyne, Laytown, Kells, Mornington, Mullingar, Navan and Tullamore.
+The principal towns are Ashbourne,Drogheda, Dunboyne, Kells, Mullingar, Navan, Tullamore and Trim.

 Ecclesiastical history

 Early history

 Although there had been abbot-bishops of Clonard since the sixth century, the diocese of Clonard proper was not formally established until 1111.
 It was one of the twenty-four dioceses established by the Synod of Rathbreasail.
 The diocese covered roughly the western part of the Kingdom of Meath with the bishop's seat located at Clonard Abbey.